Site icon Circuit Ideas for You

 3V Battery1

-C2 and C3 capacitors assist with signal coupling and help reduce noise.
+C2 and C3 help signal pass and cut noise.

-3V battery and S1 switch supply the necessary power for the circuit.
+3V battery and S1 switch powers the circuit.

 Formulas: